kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Plugins.md

 ```

-## Add Plugin Config to PlayerConfig
+## Add the Plugin Configuration to the PlayerConfig

 > [Read About PlayerConfig]()